Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: Proximal Covariance Steering Motion Planner (PCS-MP) Algorithm

-where we just combined the term $ -\int \log d \cP^0 d\cP$ in \eqref{eq:noncovcontrol} with $G(\cP^u) = \int d\cP^u \log d\cP^u$ to form
+where we just combined the term $ -\int \log d \cP^0 d\cP$ in \eqref{eq:noncovcontrol} with $G(\cP^u) = \int d\cP^u \log d\cP^u$ to form $G(\cP^u) - \int \log d \cP^0 d\cP^u = {\rm KL}\left(\cP^u \parallel \cP^0\right).$

-Next, we show that each step in the proximal gradient covariance steering is to solve a linear covariance steering problem. \begin{thm} Each step of the proximal gradient covariance steering \eqref{eq:PG} is obtained by solving the following linear covariance steering
+Next, we show that each step in the PCS-MP is a linear covariance steering problem. \begin{lemma} Each step of the proximal gradient covariance steering \eqref{eq:PG} is obtained by solving the following problem

 where